Ethics, policies and best practices

 Giving credit for others’ work

 Using podcasts as a method for reporting raises specific ethical considerations.
 Audio is an effective method for embodying emotion and feeling; podcast reporters and editors must be aware of the ways in which audio can misrepresent facts or feeling in editorial content.
-All audio effects should be put in context with the narrative of what’s being reported.
+All audio effects should be put in context with the narrative of what is reported.

 However, the most important guide to remember is you are a human first, a journalist second.
 If on assignment you witness a serious situation threatening someone’s life, or a similar situation, act on it.
 For example, if you see someone in a burning car, help them out of it, don’t watch as an independent observer.